KarthikMalli/karthikmalli.github.io/README.md

 ## Books

-- I'm currently working on a book exploring the history of the Dakhni language and its classical literature, for Amazon Westland Publications.
+- I'm currently working on a book exploring the history of the Dakhni language and its classical literature, for Westland Books.

-## Typography
+## Typography Research

 - *[Here, Typotheque Specimen #18,](https://www.typotheque.com/blog/new_monumental_typotheque_type_specimen_in_162_languages)* with Typotheque, a type foundry based in The Hague, The Netherlands.
-My contribution to the project was research and text for script summaries including Georgian, Cyrillic, Armenian, Devanagari, and Japanese kana.
+My contribution to the project was research and text for script summaries including Georgian, Cyrillic, Armenian, Devanagari, and Japanese kana. _Here_ [won the 2022 TDC Award for Communication Design.](https://www.oneclub.org/awards/tdcawards/-award/41878/here-a-world-poem-by-tishani-doshi)

-- Research on the Devanagari script and its visual evolution through print and policy, for Typotheque.
-In progress.
+- * _[Devanagari — The Makings of a National Character,]_(https://www.typotheque.com/articles/devanagari-the_makings_of_a_national_character) with Typotheque, on the typographic evolution of the Devanagari script in print, as it intersected with socio-political, literary, and nationalist movements.
+Research for this essay came from visits to Marathi and Hindi language archives, and involved an in-depth look into literary movements in Marathi and Hindi, technological developments in print, and nationalist thought.

 ## Book Reviews